cypress-io/cypress-documentation/source/guides/references/configuration.md

 Option | Default | Description
 ----- | ---- | ----
-`fileServerFolder`    | root project folder    |Path to folder where application files will attempt to be served from `fixturesFolder`    | `cypress/fixtures`    | Path to folder containing fixture files (Pass `false` to disable) `ignoreTestFiles` | `*.hot-update.js` | A String or Array of glob patterns used to ignore test files that would otherwise be shown in your list of tests.
+`downloadsFolder`    | `cypress/downloads`    | Path to folder where files downloaded during a test are saved `fileServerFolder`    | root project folder    |Path to folder where application files will attempt to be served from `fixturesFolder`    | `cypress/fixtures`    | Path to folder containing fixture files (Pass `false` to disable) `ignoreTestFiles` | `*.hot-update.js` | A String or Array of glob patterns used to ignore test files that would otherwise be shown in your list of tests.
 Cypress uses `minimatch` with the options: `{dot: true, matchBase: true}`.
 We suggest using {% url "https://globster.xyz" https://globster.xyz %} to test what files would match.